-Dr. Nichole (Nicky) Gotschall has enjoyed a successful career in post-secondary education.
-As an academic administrator, Dr. Gotschall chaired the Department of Developmental Studies at Sullivan University from 2002 to 2007.
+Dr. Nichole (Nicky) Gotschall has enjoyed a wonderful career in post-secondary education.
+As an academic administrator, Nicky chaired the Department of Developmental Studies at Sullivan University from 2002 to 2007.
 There, she was the inaugural recipient of the Above and Beyond Award, Sullivan’s Faculty Member of the Quarter Award.
-She joined Columbia Southern University in 2007 and chaired the Department of General Education at Columbia Southern University.
-Dr. Gotschall then served as dean for the College of Arts and Sciences and was later appointed dean of the undergraduate programs at Columbia Southern University.
-Dr. Gotschall has also participated in the accreditation reaffirmation process at SACSCOC and DEAC institutions.
-Currently, she is a professor of history in the College of Arts and Sciences at Columbia Southern University.
+She joined Columbia Southern University in 2007 and served in various positions including the chair of the Department of General Education, dean for the College of Arts and Sciences, and dean of the undergraduate programs.
+She has also participated in the accreditation reaffirmation process at SACSCOC and DEAC institutions.

 Dr. Gotschall holds a bachelor’s degree in history from Livingston University, a master’s degree in the art of teaching from the University of West Alabama, and a doctorate in higher education leadership from Walden University.